cyber-samr/cyber-samr/README.md

 ## Objective

-I'm a former ALIMS Marine now diving into cybersecurity with a strong interest in digital forensics and network security.
-I care about protecting people and their data, and I bring a disciplined, detail-focused mindset to everything I do.
-I'm building hands-on skills through the Google Cybersecurity Certificate and college coursework, and I’m excited to help organizations stay ahead of threats and make smarter security decisions.
+Former ALIMS Marine pursuing a career in cybersecurity with a focus on digital forensics, threat detection, and incident response.
+Currently studying at WCC and completing the Google Cybersecurity Certificate to build hands-on experience with SIEM tools, log analysis, and vulnerability assessments.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]